Merit and Federal Aid Application Process

 Submit your Free Application for Federal Student Aid (FAFSA) as soon as possible to apply for federal and institutional financial assistance at Wells.
 Our federal school code is #002901.
 You can submit your FAFSA in two ways.

-- Submit your FAFSA ASAP to maximize your aid.
-Submit your FAFSA by April 15 to be eligible for an additional $500 grant from Wells!
+• Submit your FAFSA ASAP to maximize your aid.
+All students who submit a FAFSA are eligible for an additional $500 grant from Wells!

 See a general overview of the FAFSA process here (provided by StudentAid.gov).